swiftdev-org/orm/README.md

 # Eloquent-Style ORM Extension for CodeIgniter 4

-A powerful ORM extension for CodeIgniter 4 that brings Laravel Eloquent-like functionality to your CI4 applications, including relationship mapping, eager loading, and lazy loading.
+A powerful ORM extension for CodeIgniter 4 that brings Laravel Eloquent-like functionality to your CI4 applications, including relationship mapping, eager loading, lazy loading, and intelligent code generators.

 ## Features